Reinventing Comics

 Reinventing Comics: How Imagination and Technology Are Revolutionizing an Art Form (2000) is a book written by comic book writer and artist Scott McCloud.
 It is a thematic sequel to his critically acclaimed Understanding Comics, and was followed by Making Comics.

 Publication history

 Reinventing Comics was released in 2000 in separate editions published by Paradox Press and William Morrow Paperbacks.
-Paradox Press, formerly an imprint of DC Comics, is now defunct; and William Morrow is now a division of HarperCollins, so subsequent printings of the book have been released by HarperCollins.
+Paradox Press, formerly an imprint of DC Comics, is now defunct, and William Morrow is now a division of HarperCollins, so subsequent printings of the book have been released by HarperCollins.

 Summary

+Reinventing Comics explains twelve "revolutions" that McCloud predicts are necessary for the comic book to survive as a medium: